fernphy/ferncal/README.md

 # FernCal: a revised list of fern fossils for (fossil-based) molecular dating of the fern tree of life
 This version of the calibration dataset is FernCal v1.0.
-It includes 130 fossil specimes for fossil-calibrated molecular dating of ferns.
+It includes fossil specimens for fossil-calibrated molecular dating of ferns.
 This dataset was originally compiled for the following paper:
 - Nitta JH, Schuettpelz E, Ramírez-Barahona S, Iwasaki W. An open and continuously updated fern tree of life (FTOL)